 Tip – If you find that you have gained more than 5% of weight in 6

-While it is an effective method, there can be other safety concerns associated with the Depot injection.
+While it is an effective method, other safety concerns can be associated with the Depot injection.

 Presently, there is no known association between the Depot and Venous Thrombo-embolism (VTE)

 But, it is thought that if you are overweight and also smoke, have high blood pressure and/or Diabetes, then there is a possible risk of developing a DVT (Deep Vein Thrombosis).

 In this case, an alternative method should be up for consideration.

 POP (Progesterone-only Pill)

 This is safe and effective for a woman with a BMI>25;